Copyright © Ministry of Health Singapore. All Rights Reserved.

-Swimming is a sport all ages can enjoy and have excellent health benefits.
-It is a full body workout which makes children stronger and builds up their stamina.
+Swimming is a sport that kids of all ages can enjoy and have excellent health benefits.
+It is a full-body workout that makes children stronger and builds up their stamina.
 Many swimming complexes offer swimming classes to children from six years old, while other classes provide lessons for babies and toddlers to increase their water comfort level.

-Children as young as two to three can learn to ride a tricycle and a scooter and it helps to improve their balance.
+Children as young as two to three can learn to ride a tricycle and a scooter, and it helps to improve their balance.
 Make sure to suit them up with proper protection gear and teach them the safe way to move on wheels.
-By the age of six or seven, some kids are able to manage cycling, inline skating, skateboarding, waveboarding or even ice-skating!
+By the age of six or seven, some kids can start cycling, inline skating, skateboarding, wave boarding or even ice-skating!

 Taking part in ball games can specifically improve the fundamental movement skills of catching, throwing and kicking for children.
 Toddlers love chasing after bouncing and rolling balls.
 As soon as kids can follow game rules and engage in group play, they can pick up ball games such as Captain’s Ball and kids’ floorball.
 The older ones can take part in kids’ soccer or basketball.

 To improve your kids’ dexterity and coordination, consider signing them up for dance, wushu, gymnastics or even Zumba and yoga classes.
 Your kids can also join you in aerobic exercises at

 Sundays @ the Park for a great family workout.